 I’ve bought this from my favorite online vendor – Old Town Tequila.
 I recently visited their store in Old Town, San Diego, and I wasn’t let down.
 They had this tequila, as well as 100’s, if not 1,000’s of other ones, in their crowded boutique store.
 I was highly impressed at the knowledge and selection that went on there.

 I don’t think so, because it was just too sweet for me.
 I like to sip on tequila, but this one was almost like a rum to me.
 So for that reason, I’ll pass.
 Although I’m not giving it a bad review, because it’s great, it’s just a personal preference that I don’t like sweet tasting tequilas for sipping.
-I prefer Riazul or the best version Don Julio Makes, which I spoke about here.
+I prefer Riazul or the best version Don Julio Makes, with is called Don Julio real tequila.

 However, for any collector out there, you can’t go wrong with this spirit!